-- 226g Butter or low fat magarine
+- 226g Butter or low fat margarine

 - 226g Caster sugar

-- 226g Egg whites
+- 226g Eggs

 - If using low fat margarine please check the packet to see if it is suitable for baking with!

-Raspberry pink fondant / sugarpaste
+Pastel pink fondant

 Fondant rolling pin